MicrosoftDocs/Dynamics-365-Operations.da-dk/financials/index.md

 ---
-title: "Startside for økonomistyring"
-description: "Dette emne indeholder en liste over emner i Hjælp og andre ressourcer til økonomistyringsfunktioner i Microsoft Dynamics 365 for Operations."
+# required metadata

+title: Financial management home page
+description: This topic provides a list of the help topics and other resources for the financial management features in Microsoft Dynamics 365 for Operations.
 author: twheeloc
 manager: AnnBe
 ms.date: 04/04/2017